 It requires a little preparation.
 You will have to remove your jewelry, glasses, and other metal objects.
 You will be given a lead apron to protect the rest of your body from radiation exposure.

 You might have to stay standing for this X-ray.
 Your head and chin will be placed in a device that will help you remain motionless.
 This is vital, as any movement could distort the radiograph.

-Even though the device will rotate around you, all teeth will be shown on a flat radiograph.
-The image will show both arches along with surrounding structures and tissues.
+Even though the device will rotate around you, all teeth will be shown on a flat image.
+Both arches along with surrounding structures and tissues will be visible.

 Peter Dégallier, dental therapist

 A panoramic radiograph is very helpful for teenagers.
 It can assess tooth eruption and orientation, particularly of the wisdom teeth.